learnrelay/learnrelay/docs/queries/containers-fragments.md

 ## Composing Queries using Fragments

 One of the big strengths of React is the ability to compose components in an efficient and hassle-free way.

-Relay applies this concept to queries: they are composed by combining so called *fragments*.
+Relay applies this concept of composition to queries: you build queries by combining so called *fragments*.

 Remember the `viewer` object introduced in the last section?
 As we need it for every query that we are going to send, it makes a lot of sense to define it once and use it everywhere else.